 You may have heard about the Leave No Trace movement, but what does it mean to “Leave No Trace”?
 Is that even possible when you have kids in tow?
 The answer is yes, sort of.

-That may seem like a daunting task when you are attempting to wrangle a toddler on a trail, but we are here to help!
-We have listed each principle below along with some tips and tricks for following them when you have little ones in tow.
+That may seem daunting when attempting to wrangle a toddler on a trail, but we are here to help!
+We have listed each principle below, along with some tips and tricks for following them when you have little ones in tow.

 Photo by Jessica Human

-Getting lost on the trail or getting caught in a storm while hiking can be a stressful experience.
-Add in a few little ones to the equation and things can get downright harrowing.
-While these experiences aren’t always avoidable (like an unexpected rainstorm), a little planning ahead can help you avoid most of these stressful experiences.
+Getting lost on the trail or caught in a storm while hiking can be a stressful experience.
+Add a few little ones to the equation, and things can get downright harrowing.
+While these experiences aren’t always avoidable (like an unexpected rainstorm), planning ahead can help you avoid most of these stressful experiences.
 Here are some tips to involve your kiddos in this step:

 Photo by Jessica Human

 This is another tricky principle to follow with little ones.
 Especially if you have a rock collector like I do!
 While taking natural objects, picking flowers, carving on trees, etc. may seem harmless, it can damage the ecosystem, especially when a lot of people are doing it.
-Rocks, sticks, flowers, and even pine cones serve as shelter and food sources for a variety of organisms.
-If the plant you pick happens to be invasive to the area, you could be inadvertently spreading the species as you transport it.
+Rocks, sticks, flowers, and even pine cones serve as shelter and food sources for various organisms.
+If the plant you pick is invasive to the area, you could inadvertently spread the species as you transport it.
 That being said, you don’t want to stifle the curiosity of a budding geologist or botanist.
 Here are some tips and alternatives for keeping your nature collector happy while leaving nature in nature (or at least most of it):

 Photo by Jessica Human